tianhuih/movies-backend/README.md

 ### Features

-- **CRUD Operations**: users can suggest edit for movies, and post and edit their movie rating and reviews.
+- **MVC Architecture**: utilized the model-view-controller architecture to build RESTful APIs that allow users to search for movies and conduct CRUD operations on the movies and reviews objects.
-- **User Authorization & Authentication**: complete registration and authorization and authentication process with email verification links and social media login (OAuth).
+- **User Authorization & Authentication**: implemented complete registration, authorization and authentication process with email verification (Spring Security) and social media login (OAuth).
-- **Continuous Integration & Deployment**: integrated with GitHub Actions to automatically run and deploy on AWS EC2.
+- **Continuous Integration & Deployment**: integrated with GitHub Actions to automatically run and deploy the app on AWS EC2.
 - **Open API Documentation**: manage and test RestfulAPIs with Springfox Swagger and Postman.

 ### Technologies

-- Spring Boot: For the core backend framework.
+- **Spring Boot**: For the core backend framework.
-- Spring Security: Ensuring safe user authentication and authorization.
+- **Spring Security**: Ensuring safe user authentication and authorization.
-- MongoDB: NoSQL database for flexible data storage.
+- **MongoDB**: NoSQL database for flexible data storage.
-- Springfox Swagger: For API documentation.
+- **Swagger**: For API documentation.

 ### Getting Started